Editing platform settings¶

 You’ll notice that it contains GLOBAL CONFIGURATION specifications related to the following:

-- The git commit file size limit (The default limit is 50MB, though this limit is configurable.
-We recommend keeping files under 100MB.)
+The git commit file size limit (The default limit is 50MB, though this limit is configurable.
+Anaconda recommends keeping files under 100MB.)

 It also contains PER-SERVICE CONFIGURATION settings, related to these services: